Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Conclusion

 \acknowledgments

-The work was supported by the Ministry of Science and Higher Education of the Russian Federation and by the Basic research program of HSE University.
+The work was supported by the Ministry of Science and Higher Education of the Russian Federation (within the state assignment of the Landau Institute for Theoretical Physics) and by the Basic research program of HSE University.
 I am also grateful to the Landau Institute for providing computing resources.